In April 2017 the Government announced that the 457 Visa was going to be abolished in favour of the Temporary Skill Shortage (TSS) Visa.

 Training requirements for the grant of SBS have been abolished, but provision of training still is required according to the Migration Regulations (2.87B – Obligation to provide training).
 This may or may not be removed upon introduction of the Skilling Australians Fund (SAF).
 Therefore the Sponsor still needs to comply with training obligations, but Training Benchmark A and B are no longer the benchmark.

 Penal Checks – Flexibility for “Accredited Sponsors”

-Applicants for TSS visas will generally have to provide police clearance certificates both from Australia and from other countries where they have lived as evidence that they do not have criminal records and that they satisfy the requirement that they be persons of “good character”.
+Applicants for Temporary Skill Shortage (TSS) Visa will generally have to provide police clearance certificates both from Australia and from other countries where they have lived as evidence that they do not have criminal records and that they satisfy the requirement that they be persons of “good character”.

 However, there will be a “relaxation” of the requirement that applicants provide police clearance certificates from countries other than Australia where the applicant is sponsored by an “accredited sponsor”

 In those cases, applicants will be able to provide references from their accredited sponsor attesting that they are of good character and do not have any record of criminal convictions.